mwhirls/jimakun/README.md

 ## License

+The original source code and other files in this project, excluding the files mentioned below or in NOTICE, are made available under the GPLv3 license (see [LICENSE.txt](LICENSE.txt)).

-See `Notice.md` for a list of third-party dependencies and their corresponding licenses.
-In addition to these, Jimakun makes use of the following dependencies:
+See [NOTICE.md](NOTICE.md) for a list of third-party dependencies and their corresponding licenses.
+In addition to these, Jimakun uses of the following dependencies:

-### kuromoji (through `bunsetsu`)
+### kuromoji

-This project makes heavy use of another library I wrote, bunsetsu, for segmenting the Japanese sentences into words.  `bunsetsu` leverages the third-party morphological analyzer [kuromoji](https://github.com/takuyaa/kuromoji.js), which is licensed under the Apache 2.0 license.
+This project makes heavy use of another library I wrote, [bunsetsu](https://github.com/mwhirls/bunsetsu), for segmenting the Japanese sentences into words.  [bunsetsu](https://github.com/mwhirls/bunsetsu) leverages the third-party morphological analyzer [kuromoji](https://github.com/takuyaa/kuromoji.js), which is licensed under the Apache 2.0 license.

+### JMDICT & KANJIDIC2

+The Japanese-English dictionary entries (JMDICT) and kanji dictionary (KANJIDIC2) entries were source from the Electronic Dictionary Research and Development Group (EDRDG).
+The files are made available under a Creative Commons Attribution-ShareAlike Licence (V4.0).

+The modified versions of these files that are distributed are sourced from [jmdict-simplified](https://github.com/scriptin/jmdict-simplified).

+### Tatoeba Project

+Many of the example sentences are originally sourced another project I wrote, [tatoeba-simplified](https://github.com/mwhirls/tatoeba-json), which distributes the Japanese-English examples sentences from the Tatoeba Project in another format.
+All files downloaded through the Tatoeba Project are licensed under the CC BY 2.0 FR license.
+As required by the original license, all derived files containing example sentences distributed in each release are made available under the same license.

 ### Stratis UI Icons